Last Love (2007 film)

-Last Love (ラストラブ) is a 2007 Japanese film directed by Meiji Fujita.
+Last Love (ラストラブ, Rasuto rabu) is a 2007 Japanese film directed by Meiji Fujita.
 It is based on Yoshi's novel of the same title.
 The lead star is Masakazu Tamura.
 Tamura appeared in the movie for the first time in 14 years.
-Tamura made his final appeaerence in the film.
+Tamura made his final appearance in the film.
 Ending theme song Jewelry Day was sung by Ayaka.

 Plot

 Akira Akira was a sax player in New York, but retired from it because of his wife's sudden death.
 One day, Akira Agawa meets Yui Uehara, a young woman who works for the cleaning station, and eventually reunite in New York.
 Since then, they have opened up their hearts and are gradually attracted to each other.